Motor Vehicle Maintenance Level 2

 - Remove, replace and test alternators

 - Wheel bearings/hub assembly

 Students need five GCSE passes at Grade 4 or above, including Maths and English, or an equivalent qualification at merit grade.

 Students who have not yet achieved a grade 4 in Maths and English will study Functional Skills or GCSE Maths as part of their course.

-Students can progress to a level 3 motor vehicle programme, an apprentice within the industry or into direct employment.
+You can typically progress to a level 3 motor vehicle programme, an apprentice within the industry or into direct employment.

 Fees and Additional Costs

-Students need to supply their own overalls and boots, pens, paper and ruler etc. There are technical books required for the course.
-Students are encouraged to purchase their own tools for use within the workshop.
-Funding for the course is age dependant, please enquire at Information Services.
+You will need to supply your own overalls and boots, pens, paper and ruler etc. There are also technical books required for the course.
+You are encouraged to purchase your own tools for use within the workshop.
+Funding for the course is age dependant.